Kzsecsol/Kzsecsol/README.md

-- 👋 Hi, I’m @Kzsecsol
+- 👋 Hi, I’m @kzsecsol
-- 👀 I’m interested in All things Cyber Security/SOC Analyst L1
+- 👀 I’m interested in all things Ethical Hacking/Software Engineering(Full Stack Development)
-- 🌱 I’m currently learning Security+/Google IT Support Certs.
+- 🌱 I’m currently studying Software Engineering and Ethical Hacking
-- 💞️ I’m looking to collaborate on Anything related to training for 1st SOC L1 job.
-Any open source coding project's.
+- 💞️ I’m looking to collaborate on any open source coding project's in addition to actively looking for my first position
-- 📫 How to reach me at jkozac12@gmail.com
+- 📫 How to reach me at mtwashingtonsec@proton.me